markbello/mythmvp/README.md

-# MYTH MVP - Next.js Application
+# Myth MVP - Next.js Application

 This project has been converted from a Vite/React application to Next.js for enhanced SEO and performance with server-side rendering (SSR) and static site generation (SSG).

 ## Project Overview

-**MYTH MVP** is a modern web application showcasing Proof of Concepts, Minimum Viable Products, and Complete Builds that drive growth and high-value exits.
+**Myth MVP** is a modern web application showcasing Proof of Concepts, Minimum Viable Products, and Complete Builds that drive growth and high-value exits.

 ## Technologies